IanaLois/the-vegan-archive/README.md

 Unregistered site user:

 - As a user, I can easily navigate through the homepage so that I can understand the main purpose of the website.
-- As a user, I can browse a selection of featured recipes so that I can get a taste of what the website offers.
+- As a user, I can have a quick glance of sample recipes in a carousel format so that I can be persuaded to browse and explore the recipes the website has to offer.
 - As a user, I can read an “About us” statement so that I can comprehend the website's main goal and dedication.
+- As a user, I can access the "Directory" page and view the website's featured recipes written by members of the community so that I can be easily inspired by the recipes and have an overview of the recipe's serving portions, calories, and the cooking time.
 - As a user, I can view and follow the recipe so that I can recreate it accurately without encountering confusion or difficulty.
 - As a user, I can access the "Sign-up" page if I'm interested in creating an account and becoming part of the community.

 Registered site user:

-- As a user, I can utilise the same website features as unregistered site users.
+- As a user, I can utilise the same website features as unregistered site users so that I can explore and navigate the content seamlessly.
-- As a user, I can login with my credentials so that I can access my profile, liked recipes, and submissions.
+- As a user, I can log in with my credentials so that I can access my profile, liked recipes, and submissions efficiently.
+- As a user, I can select the "Remember Me" checkbox during the log in process so that I can stay logged in on the device I'm currently using and providing a convenient and coherent experience when returning to the website.
-- As a user, I can recover my account access if I have forgotten my password.
+- As a user, I can recover my account access if I have forgotten my password so that I can regain entry to my personalised content.
+- As a user, I can receive a clear and user-friendly notification confirming my successful login status so that I'm promptly informed about the successful authentication.
-- As a user, I can review and edit the information I provided in my user profile and view details about my account activity and engagement on the platform.
+- As a user, I can review and edit the information I provided in my user profile and view details in the about my account activity and engagement on the platform in the "User Profile" page so that I can maintain accurate and up-to-date personal information.
-- As a user, I can save and store recipes that appeal to me in a designated page.
+- As a user, I can save and store recipes that appeal to me in a "Likes page" so that I can easily access and reference them later.
-- As a user, I can remove saved recipes.
+- As a user, I can remove saved recipes so that I can manage my saved content according to my preferences.
-- As a user, I can create and manage my own recipes in a designated page so that I can share my culinary creations with the community.
+- As a user, I can save and store my own recipe drafts in the "My Recipe Submissions" page so that I can edit or delete drafts before sharing them with the community and contributing to the platform's content.
+- As a user, I can easily edit my recipe and save the changes that have been made by following the required contents to be completed, such as the recipe name, recipe picture, description, serving portions, calories, cooking time, ingredients checklist and the numbered instructions.
+- As a user, I can receive a confirmation dialog asking "Are you sure you want to log out?" and when "Yes" is chosen, a successful logout alert appears so that accidental logouts can be prevented and assurance is provided that the session has ended securely.

 Site admin/Superuser:

-- As admin, I can utilise the same website features as unregistered and registered site users.
+- As admin, I can utilise the same website features as unregistered and registered site users so that I can experience the platform from the perspective of different user roles.
-- As admin, I can access the admin dashboard so that I can manage and oversee all aspects of the website's content and user activity.
+- As admin, I can access the admin dashboard so that I can efficiently manage and oversee all aspects of the website's content and user activity and ensuring a seamless and well-monitored platform.
-- As admin, I can approve or reject recipe submissions before they are published so that I can ensure content quality and adherence to guidelines.
+- As admin, I can approve or reject recipe submissions before they are published so that I can maintain content quality, uphold community guidelines and provide users with a curated and reliable collection of recipes.
-- As admin, I can edit and update recipes submitted by users so that I can correct any errors, improve formatting, or enhance clarity.

 ### **Agile Methodology**